 Guyana (Demerara)

-Guyana, formerly known as British Guiana, is a small South American country entirely covered by primary forest.
+Guyana, formerly known as British Guiana, is a small South American country entirely covered by primary rainforest.
 Wedged between Venezuela and Suriname, it also borders Brazil to the south.
-Life here revolves around four major rivers, the Essequibo, Berbice, Corentyne and Demerara.
+Life here revolves around four major rivers: the Essequibo, Berbice, Corentyne and Demerara.

 Since the 17th century, this former English colony has been a huge producer of cane sugar.
-And when you say cane sugar, you say molasses.
-At the height of production in the 19th century, it is said that each of the country's nearly 200 plantations had its own still.
-One can therefore imagine that these phenomenal quantities of molasses gave rise to equally impressive quantities of rum.
+And where there's cane sugar, there's molasses.
+At the height of production in the 19th century, each of the country's nearly 200 plantations is said to have had its own still.
+It's easy to imagine that these phenomenal quantities of molasses gave rise to equally impressive quantities of rum.

-Among other things, this rum was destined for the British Navy, and was even the main component of the blend used for the sailors' daily ration.
-Distributed mainly in the UK and Canada, it was little known in the rest of Europe.
+Among other things, this rum was destined for the British Navy, and was even the main component of the blend used for sailors' daily rations.
+Distributed primarily in the UK and Canada, it was little known in the rest of Europe.

-At the end of the 19th century, Guyana, like all sugar cane producing countries, suffered the full force of the sugar crisis.
-In its golden age, there were almost 200 distilleries, but by 1949 there were only 9 left, then 5 when it became independent in 1966, and finally only one today.
+At the end of the 19th century, Guyana, like all cane sugar-producing countries, suffered the full force of the sugar crisis.
+In its heyday, Guyana had nearly 200 distilleries, but by 1949 only 9 remained, followed by 5 when the country gained independence in 1966, and only one today.

 Rum production in Guyana